EkleTony/healthy-climate-ssl/README.md

 # Computational Resources

-Experiments were conducted on macOS (Apple Silicon, CPU-only PyTorch).
+Experiments were conducted on macOS with a 3.2 GHz 8-core CPU and 8 GB RAM.
+No GPU acceleration was used.
-Dataset size (N=2000) and model size were selected to ensure full reproducibility.
+Dataset size (N=2000) and embedding dimension (192) were selected to ensure reproducibility.

 ---

 # AI Assistance Disclosure

-AI-based tools were used for structural suggestions and documentation drafting.
+AI-based tools (large language models) were used for structural suggestions, documentation drafting, and minor code refactoring.

-All modeling decisions, implementation logic, debugging, and evaluation were developed and verified by the author.
+No core modeling logic, mathematical formulation, data generation process, or evaluation procedure was automatically generated without manual verification.
+All results were independently executed, validated, and tested for determinism.

-The author assumes full responsibility for the final implementation.
+The author assumes full responsibility for correctness and reproducibility.